Fetch List Callout

 Once the configuration is complete, the callout uses the following process:

-SAP Concur will make calls to the application connector’s endpoint using SSL.
-During configuration, SAP Concur will connect to the application connector to validate that its hostname and access credentials are valid.
+We will make calls to the application connector’s endpoint using SSL.
+During configuration, we will connect to the application connector to validate that its hostname and access credentials are valid.

-In the code SAP Concur provides for a sample application connector, credentials are stored in a web configuration file that varies by platform, such as web.xml or web.config.
+In the code we provide for a sample application connector, credentials are stored in a web configuration file that varies by platform, such as web.xml or web.config.
 However, if you are hosting the connector, you can customize where and how the credentials are stored by customizing HTTPBasicAuth.java or Authentication.cs.

 Expense will not be able to connect to the application connector until a certificate signed by a Certificate Authority (CA) is installed in the application connector.
-You will need to install the signed certificate before SAP Concur can access the connector.
+You will need to install the signed certificate before we can access the connector.

-Authentication between SAP Concur and the application connector is performed using HTTP Basic Auth.
+Authentication between the SAP Concur platform and the application connector is performed using HTTP Basic Authentication.
 By default, these credentials are stored in the appropriate web configuration file for your platform, such as web.xml or web.config.
-These credentials are entered in SAP Concur on the Register Application Connector page in Web Services under Administration.
+These credentials are entered in the platform on the Register Application Connector page in Web Services under Administration.

-Refer to the HTTP Codes page for details of the common responses and errors.
+Refer to the HTTP Status Codes page for details of the common responses and errors.